ollej/GoldQuest/appengine-web/README.md

 #### /api/deeper ####
 Sends the hero one level deeper into the dungeon (and increases the hero's level as well).

+ * hero - Object
    * level - Integer, the level the hero is on in the dungeon.

 #### /api/rest ####
 If the hero has been hurt, a small amount of health is restored.